-If you were diagnosed with non-Hodgkin's lymphoma after using Roundup Weed Killer or another glyphosate product, you should talk to a lawyer.
-Get a free case review now to learn about your legal rights.
+If you were diagnosed with non-Hodgkin's lymphoma after using Roundup Weed Killer or another glyphosate product, you should consider your legal options.
+Get a free case review now.

 E-cigarette maker Juul is facing thousands of lawsuits over claims the concentrated nicotine used in its vaping devices are harmful.
 See if you can get compensation today.